 16th CENTURY TILED ROOM

 These tiled walls adorn the entrance hall at the Santa Clara Church and former convent in the city of Porto, Portugal.

 The tiles had been restored early in the 20th century and now falling into disrepair.
-The intervention was to preserve as many tiles as possible, removing inadequate mortar covering their edges, securing tiles deemed unstable, and reinstating losses to glazed surfaces.
-The aim was to improve overall readability of these highly fractured tiles in the historic room.
+The intervention goals were to preserve as many tiles as possible, removing inadequate mortar covering their edges, securing tiles deemed unstable, and reinstating losses to glazed surfaces, improving the overall readability of these highly fractured tiles in the historic room.